What are my rights?

 Merchantable means usable condition, not perfect condition.
 In other words, it runs.
 If the car breaks down some time after the sale, that doesn’t prove the seller breached the merchantable quality condition.

 In the case of a used vehicle, not all that much.
 A used vehicle isn’t expected to last as long as a new one.
 What’s a “reasonable” time depends on many factors, including:

 the price paid for it

 the use of the vehicle after the purchase

-If the engine fails completely a week after the purchase, while you’re driving it normally, that may very likely be a breach of the condition of durability.
+If the engine fails completely a week after the purchase, while you’re driving it normally, that may very likely be a breach of the condition of durability, as we explain here.
 But not necessarily.
 For example, in one case an eight-year-old car with 140,000 kms, bought for $5,700, was found to be durable for a reasonable period of time even though its engine failed after one month of normal driving.